-- 1. Attend all lectures.
-Attendance is closely linked to success in any course. - 2.
-Be ready to engage in the course material and ask questions.
-Consider forming a study group to make learning easier and more effective. - 3.
+1. Attend all lectures.
+Attendance is closely linked to success in any course.

+- 2. Be ready to engage in the course material and ask questions. - 3.
 Textbook readings are intended to supplement and reinforce the concepts presented in the lecture, but ARE NOT substitutes for attending the lecture.
-Do not make the mistake of thinking that you can "just read the textbook" or "just attend the lectures and not read" and do well in the course. - 4.
+Do not make the mistake of thinking that you can "just read the textbook" and do well in the course. - 4.
 D2L will be used extensively to communicate outside of lecture periods.
 All lectures, grades, and updates/corrections to the course materials will be provided on D2L.
 We suggest that you consult D2L every morning in the event of changes, cancellations etc. - 5.
 Ask questions of your professors.
 That is why we are here.
-Your professors welcome discussion in class and will have office hours alongside their lectures and exams.
-We urge you to take advantage of these opportunities.
+Your professors will have office hours throughout the term.
+I urge you to take advantage of these opportunities.